0xrajneesh/Home-Lab/splunk-siem-home-lab.md

 - **Malicious File Download**:  Detect malicious file downloads in HTTP server logs.(Hint: Search for HTTP requests with file extensions commonly associated with malware, such as ".exe" or ".dll".)
 - **Network Reconnaissance**: Identify network reconnaissance activities in network logs using Suricata IDS.(Hint: Look for network logs containing events indicative of port scanning activities, such as multiple connection attempts from the same source IP to different destination IPs.)
 - **Man-in-the-Middle (MitM) Attack**: Detect potential Man-in-the-Middle (MitM) attacks in network logs.(Hint: Look for network logs indicating rejected connections or SYN packets without completing the TCP handshake, which may suggest ARP spoofing or MitM attacks.)
-- **Data Exfiltration**:  Identify data exfiltration attempts in network logs.(Hint: Look for network logs containing large outbound data transfers or unusually high volumes of data transmitted from internal to external destinations, which may indicate data exfiltration attempts..)
+- **Data Exfiltration**:  Identify data exfiltration attempts in network logs.(Hint: Look for network logs containing large outbound data transfers or unusually high volumes of data transmitted from internal to external destinations, which may indicate data exfiltration attempts.)

-## 🔴Build and Learn with us
-- Live Home-Lab Set up and Exercises
-- Day: 1st and 3rd Saturday
-- Duration: 2 hours
-- Recording available